Couples who regularly have sex tend to be happier, and now a new study suggests one reason why: affection.

 However, much of that link seemed to be explained not by sex itself, but by couples’ general levels of affection — whether that meant cuddling or whispering sweet-nothings to each other.

-It all suggests that the “relational aspects of sexuality — and more specifically, the sharing of affection — are central in understanding why sex does good,” said lead researcher Anik Debrot.
+It all suggests that the “relational aspects of sexuality — and more specifically, the sharing of affection — are central in understanding why sex does good,” says lead researcher Anik Debrot.

 That might be good news for people who worry about things like sexual performance or having a “perfect body,” according to Debrot.